 Prostate Cancer: Treatment Options for Early-Stage Cancer

 The treatment choices for prostate cancer depend on several things.
-These include your age and overall health, and the size and location of the cancer.
-They also include lab test results and the stage of the cancer.
+These include your age, personal preferences, and overall health, as well as the size and location of the cancer.
+Options also depend on lab test results and the stage of the cancer.
 When prostate cancer is only in the prostate or has only spread to nearby areas, it is called early-stage prostate cancer.
+This means stage I and II, and some stage III prostate cancers.
 It’s also called localized or local prostate cancer.

 Learning about your treatment options